ucsb-csw8/w23-project/project01.md

 Submitting late Checkpoint 1 and Checkpoint 2 (by a max of 24 hours) will cause a 20% loss in grade for those checkpoints.
 Once Gradescope is closed for submission, it will not be re-opened.

-**We will not accept any late submissions at all for the final submission.** Monday, Dec.
-5th is absolutely the last day to submit.
+**We will not accept any late submissions at all for the final submission.** The deadline for checkpoint 3 (i.e. {{site.checkpoint3 | date: "%a, %b %d, %H:%M" }}) is **absolutely the last day to submit**.
 This is a hard rule to ensure that we can grade the submissions in a timely manner and submit the final grades before the university deadline.

 Please plan accordingly to make sure that travel, Internet or electricity outages or any other unexpected circumstances or events will not have a severe effect on your submission. **Start early, test often, and backup your work on Gradescope periodically.**